kamailio/kamailio-wiki/tutorials/faq/main.md

 protocol, allowing modern web browsers to call between them directly through Kamailio.

-???
-Does Kamailio have support for WebSockets?
+### Does Kamailio have support for WebSockets?

-!!!
-Yes, starting with version 4.0.0.
+:page_with_curl: Yes, starting with version 4.0.0.
 It supports WebSockets over TCP (WS) and over TLS (WSS), on both IPv4 and IPv6.

-???
-Can Kamailio do gatewaying between transport layers?
+### Can Kamailio do gatewaying between transport layers?

-!!!
-Yes.
+:page_with_curl: Yes.
 You can use Kamailio to receive SIP message on one transport and send out on a different transport.
 For example, receive TLS on IPv6 and send out UDP on IPv4.

-???
-Can Kamailio be used to call from web browsers (webrtc) to classic SIP phones?
+### Can Kamailio be used to call from web browsers (webrtc) to classic
+SIP phones?

-!!!
-Yes, from signaling point of view.
+:page_with_curl: Yes, from signaling point of view.
 Remember that Kamailio is SIP packet router, not handling media plane at all.
 Simply, Kamailio can do gatewaying from WebSocket to UDP, TCP, TLS or SCTP for all SIP messages.